Rook Script

 If the above considerations do not determine a syllable boundary, it falls to a linguistic tradition known as the principle of maximum onset.
 Most of the situations where this applies are between fully unstressed syllables, but there are also proper nouns and some long clusters between pairs of stressed syllables where it is relevant.

-Latin rook (romanized)
+Latin romanized rook rook script

-terrible teir·ə·bəl
+terrible teir·ə·bəl terrible

-company kəmp·ə·nii
+company kəmp·ə·nii company

 Home